railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

     *Scrapping a Product to Finish*

 If you scrap a Product to Finish, you will get the situation illustrated in the previous figure.
-A finished product will be *created* and put in the scrapped virtual location, and a new Product to Finish has been added to the manufacturing order.
+A finished product will be *created* and put in the scrapped virtual location.
+A new Product to Finish has been added to the manufacturing order.

 .. tip:: Scrap a product

-    To scrap a product, you have to edit the manufacturing order and then select the product to be scrapped by clicking on the little pencil on the left of the item.
+    To scrap a product, you have to edit the manufacturing order and then select the product to be scrapped by clicking the little pencil at the left of the item.

-This new product has been added because when you have to manufacture a product and if this product has to be scrapped, you have to produce another product to replace the scrapped one.
+This new product has been added for the following reason: when you have to manufacture a product and if this product has to be scrapped, you have to produce another product to replace the scrapped one.
 The reason why you have to scrap each component manually is that the production problem can come from one component.

 If the production process is finished and you see that you have to scrap the finished product, you will not have to scrap the different components.
 They are already *consumed*.
-They are not available anymore for further manufacturing orders, they have been moved to the production Stock Location.
+They are not available anymore for further manufacturing orders; they have been moved to the production Stock Location.

-Production orders
+Production Orders
 +++++++++++++++++

-To open a Production Order, use the menu :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders` and click on `New` button.
+To open a Production Order, use the menu :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders` and click the `New` button.
-You get a blank form for entering a new production order as shown in the figure :ref:`fig-mrpprdnew`.
+You get a blank form to enter a new production order as shown in the figure :ref:`fig-mrpprdnew`.

 .. _fig-mrpprdnew: